engisalor/sketch-grammar-explorer/README.md

 **Asynchronous calling**

 When using a local server and with `wait=False`, SGEX enables asynchronous calling.
-This can increase performance substantially.
-16 threads are used by default.
+This can increase performance substantially. `threads` is user adjustable, but by default already adjusts to the number of CPUs available (see `max_workers` for [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)).
+In this mode, all calls in an input file must finish before responses are saved: if interrupted, the whole process needs to be restarted.

 **Discarding unwanted data with `keep`**